waqaskhan137/vapi-wordpress-example/README.md

 - `styles.css` - Button styling and animations
 - `script.js` - Voice recording logic and Vapi integration
 - `bundle.js` - Bundled dependencies

+## bundle.js

+`bundle.js` is generated using the `vapi-websdk` npm package.
+It includes all necessary dependencies required for the Vapi API integration.

 ## Note